The Fuchsia RFC process has evolved from the following RFCs:

 NNNN_my_idea.md.
 The RFC will get a number shortly before landing.

 The RFC author should propose an initial set of stakeholders in consultation with the experts in their RFC area.
 The set of stakeholders may initially be left empty or incomplete.
 If there is any ambiguity, they should consult FEC for assistance identifying stakeholders.

 Suggestion.
 Consider marking the CL containing your RFC as a "work-in-progress" until you are ready for feedback.

 Exit criteria: CL containing your RFC is created.

 Once you have created a CL containing the first draft of your RFC, you are ready to iterate on your idea with the appropriate stakeholders.
 Hopefully you will have already discovered most the appropriate stakeholders as part of socializing your idea, but you are very likely to discover additional stakeholders at this stage.
 RFC author(s) should request from the FEC to identify all stakeholders early in the process, thus reducing the likelihood of a surprise at the submission step.

-Mechanically, you should invite stakeholders to provide feedback on your RFC by adding them to the "Reviewers" or "CC" fields in the CL, as you would for a normal code review.
+Mechanically, you should invite stakeholders to provide feedback on your RFC by adding them to the "Reviewers" (for stakeholders whose +1 is required) or "CC" fields (for "consulted" stakeholders) in the CL, as you would for a normal code review.
 In addition, you may email your CL to firstname.lastname@example.org soliciting additional feedback.
 The stakeholders should provide you feedback by leaving comments on your RFC in the code review tool.

 If the discussion is too complex for the code review tool, consider scheduling a meeting with the relevant stakeholders to have a more efficient discussion.
 After the meeting, you must post a summary of the meeting in a comment on the CL so that people who were not at the meeting can understand what was discussed during the meeting.